Kenja Communication: About Kenja

-To increase understanding of the spiritual nature of man and our relation to the human spirit, coupled with practical training in the basics of effective communication—time, space and energy.

-The training is based on the research done by Ken Dyers over 60 years, into an understanding of the spirit, the human spirit, and how a better understanding of energy can assist the individual to be more effective in the different areas of their life.

-The website also states that Kenja Communication is "neither political nor religious".
-Kenja describes itself as being an advocate for the empowerment of the individual, ready to assist them to be in charge of their own destiny.

 A former Liberal Party parliamentarian Stephen Mutch, with detailed knowledge of high-ranking members described Kenja as "a sinister organisation designed to fill the pockets and stroke the egos" under parliamentary privilege in the New South Wales Legislative Council in 1993.

 National Redress Scheme

 In July 2020 Kenja was named as one of six organisations that have failed to sign onto the National Redress Scheme for victims of institutional child sexual abuse.

 At a hearing of the senate committee into the implementation of the National Redress Scheme former cult member Ms Ring told a senate committee that many adults who are still active in Kenja knew about and witnessed her abuse, including Ms Hamilton who also groomed and emotionally abused her as well.
 Her testimony was made under parliamentary privilege.
 A statement of reply on the Kenja website states "Jan Hamilton completely rejects as false, malicious and defamatory the statements made by Michelle Ring in the Federal Parliament.
 Those allegations were made in Parliament and so are accorded parliamentary privilege.
 All Ms Ring's allegations are completely denied.
 They are baseless and degrading."